 5 Female Pop Art Artists You Never Heard About

-However, there is no denying that this movement has been largely defined by the work of men – Andy Warhol and Roy Lichtenstein have become household names, ingrained into the history books of the period – whereas the women pop artists of the time have often been overlooked.
-In fact, an American writer and art critic Lucy Lippard, (1937-), in 1973 even stated that “if the first major Pop artists had been women, the movement might never have gotten out of the kitchen.”
+However, there is no denying that the work of men has largely defined this movement – Andy Warhol and Roy Lichtenstein have become household names, ingrained into the history books of the period – whereas the women pop artists of the time have often been overlooked.
+An American writer and art critic Lucy Lippard, (1937-), in 1973 even stated that “if the first major Pop artists had been women, the movement might never have gotten out of the kitchen.”

 Pauline Boty